7 Science-Based Tips To Make You Sexier On Valentine’s Day

 - Beauty sleep?
 Yeah, it’s real.
 Get some.

-4) Forget a boring dinner.
+4) Forget dinner.
 Go somewhere exciting for Valentine’s Day.

 The research points again and again to how important thrills are: